heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 * Similarly to LLMs, we seem to run out of training data as WebLI represents the entire (high quality) internet data, what else can be done?
 Generate more data with GenAI and use captioning for training smaller models?
 * Are there any tasks that are not covered yet with the current training approaches?
 * Could we use videos as another data source for further advances?
+* A very 2025 take, can we apply RL to improve vision further?
+Explored to some extend already in 2023 by the [Big Vision team](https://x.com/giffmana/status/1626695378362945541).

 ## References